 Leading the X-Men

-After the events of Secret Wars we see that Magneto is now leading a team of X-Men consisting of Psylocke, M, and Sabretooth.
+After the events of Secret Wars, reality was brought back thanks to Doctor Doom and Reed Richards.
+We see that Magneto is now leading a team of X-Men consisting of Psylocke, M, and Sabretooth.
 They are trying to find a cure for the Terrigen Mist when they discover that someone is gunning for healers.
 The Dark riders are their opponents, but they appear to being controlled by a unknown source.

 - Height: 6'2"